MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/azure-hdinsight.md

 ---
-title: Power Query Azure HDInsight connector
+title: Power Query Azure HDInsight (HDFS) connector
 description: Provides basic information, prerequisites, and instructions on how to connect to Azure HDInsight, along with native query folding instructions and troubleshooting tips.
 author: bezhan-msft
 ms.topic: conceptual